wds4/tribal-tapestry/essays/bookJustification/introduction/auxiliaryHypothesis.md

 The first rule of the social cognitive mode: _thou shalt be unaware of the existence of one's own social cognitive mode._

+Our suggestions:
-Our suggestion: disobey the first rule.
+1. Disobey the above first rule.
+2. To that end: internalize the ideas in this book.
+Learn the vocabulary.
+Lean into your discomfort.
+Do the work.